Alfresco/docs-alfresco/content-services/latest/admin/jmx-reference.md

 The following is summary of the `alfresco-global.properties` that can be viewed and changed in a JMX client.

 >**WARNING**: Be aware that any [changes](#editablembeans) you make to attributes/properties in the live system are written to the database.
-The next time that Alfresco Content Services starts, these values will take precedence over any values specified in properties files, for example, `alfresco-global.properties`.
+The next time that Content Services starts, these values will take precedence over any values specified in properties files, for example, `alfresco-global.properties`.

 |alfresco.authentication.allowGuestLogin|Specifies whether to allow guest access.|
 |authentication.chain|Specifies the authentication chain.|